02A

 PRIMIGENIUS

-The Woolly Mammoth is a cold-resistant herbivore mammal.
+The woolly mammoth is a cold-resistant herbivore mammal.
 Meaning it’s a warm-blooded creature that can survive in freezing temperatures.
 It was large and slow moving, with short compact ears to prevent heat loss, insulated by two layers of thick fur to keep the blood warm, along by staying rather active and consistent with its migration and foraging activities.

-Among large herbivore mammals, the Woolly Mammoth is primarily recognized by its two large inverted, curling tusks that it used to dig and locate food.
-Much like a tree, but with far greater detail, scientists can age Mammoths based on the number of rings present in a cross-section view of the tusks - even down to the number of weeks and days, and in what the weather was like when the animal died.
-In addition to the tusks, Mammoths had four massive molars employed in the mastication of the dense plant matter that comprised its diet.
-Throughout the life of a Mammoth, these molars would grow and be replaced up to six times.
+Among large herbivore mammals, the woolly mammoth is primarily recognized by its two large inverted, curling tusks that it used to dig and locate food.
+Much like a tree, but with far greater detail, scientists can age mammoths based on the number of rings present in a cross-section view of the tusks - even down to the number of weeks and days, and in what the weather was like when the animal died.
+In addition to the tusks, mammoths had four massive molars employed in the mastication of the dense plant matter that comprised its diet.
+Throughout the life of a mammoth, these molars would grow and be replaced up to six times.

-Another unique feature of the Mammoth are big, soft clumps along the upper ridges of their back - similar in position to those of a camel, but not as large.
+Another unique feature of the mammoth are big, soft clumps along the upper ridges of their back - similar in position to those of a camel, but not as large.
 These clumps however were filled with fat to help keep the animal both insulated and energized during long, frigid months in largely barren landscapes.

 Surrogate Parents